dojo/docs/dojox/atom.rst

   * **model.js**:  A module that defines a JavaScript model of the ATOM XML data feed.
 It allows for easier lookup of ATOM attributes and generation of ATOM formatted XML documents.

   * **Connection.js**:  A module that wrappers the JavaScript model for an ATOM feed and provides several helper functions for getting feeds, updating entries, creating new entries, and deleting entries.
-Under the covers it uses model.js and the `dojo.xhr <dojo/xhr>`_ functions to implement the full APP (ATOM Publishing Protocol).
+Under the covers it uses model.js and the :ref:`dojo.xhr <dojo/xhr>` functions to implement the full APP (ATOM Publishing Protocol).

 * **widget**:  Example widgets that use the ATOM IO later and model to render and edit ATOM feeds.
 These are primarily examples and may not be perfect.
 * **tests**: Tests for the various modules.